Philosophy and Religion

 Within the Philosophy and Religion program you can pursue a B.A. degree in Philosophy and Religion, Philosophy Legal Studies, or Philosophy Graduate Studies.
 A minor in Philosophy and Religion is also available.

-- Philosophy and Religion, BA
+- B.A. in Philosophy and Religion

-- Legal Studies Concentration
+- B.A. in Philosophy and Religion: Legal Studies Concentration

-- Graduate Studies Concentration
+- B.A. in Philosophy and Religion: Graduate Studies Concentration

 To view the Course Schedule by term, click here.